 There are many hopeful parents out there waiting to add a child to their life through adoption.
 For women who find themselves unexpectedly pregnant and unable to raise their children, they can make parenthood dreams come true in a way no one else can.
 While placing a child for adoption is certainly a huge sacrifice, it’s also an incredibly selfless move that can bring happiness and joy in helping someone else’s dream of being a parent come true.

 28. She wants to create something positive out of her unplanned pregnancy.

-Choosing adoption is a way for prospective birth mothers to find something positive in a situation they may initially view as negative.
+One reason to place a baby for adoption is that it can be a way for prospective birth mothers to find something positive in a situation they may initially view as negative.
 Placing a baby with people who desperately want to become parents and making their dream come true gives many women a sense of pride and happiness.
 A woman who lovingly chooses adoption for her baby can look back on her adoption story with self-fulfillment knowing she made a choice that impacted so many people’s lives.